AI Now Institute

 The AI Now Institute (AI Now) is an American research institute studying the social implications of artificial intelligence and policy research that addresses the concentration of power in the tech industry.
 AI Now has partnered with organizations such as the Distributed AI Research Institute (DAIR), Data & Society, Ada Lovelace Institute, New York University Tandon School of Engineering, New York University Center for Data Science, Partnership on AI, and the ACLU.
 AI Now has produced annual reports that examine the social implications of artificial intelligence.
-In 2021–22, AI Now's leadership served as a Senior Advisors on AI to Chair Lina Khan at the Federal Trade Commission.
-Its executive director is Amba Kak.
+From 2021 to 2022, Amba Kak and Sarah Myers West, both the current Executive Directors, and Whittaker served as Senior Advisors on AI to Federal Trade Commission Chair Lina Khan.

-Founding and mission
+Founding

-AI Now grew out of a 2016 symposium spearheaded by the Obama White House Office of Science and Technology Policy.
+AI Now grew out of a 2016 symposium organized by Obama's White House Office of Science and Technology Policy.
 The event was led by Meredith Whittaker, the founder of Google's Open Research Group, and Kate Crawford, a principal researcher at Microsoft Research.
 The event focused on near-term implications of AI in social domains: Inequality, Labor, Ethics, and Healthcare.

 In November 2017, AI Now held a second symposium on AI and social issues, and publicly launched the AI Now Institute in partnership with New York University.
 It is claimed to be the first university research institute focused on the social implications of AI, and the first AI institute founded and led by women.
 It is now a fully independent institute.

+Mission

 In an interview with NPR, Crawford stated that the motivation for founding AI Now was that the application of AI into social domains - such as health care, education, and criminal justice - was being treated as a purely technical problem.
 The goal of AI Now's research is to treat these as social problems first, and bring in domain experts in areas like sociology, law, and history to study the implications of AI.